Hade Edge: Hade Edge Brass Band

 The band was formed in July 1908 by some members of the Sunday School committee using second hand instruments from a former district band, the Old Moss Band.
 Various fund raising activities meant that many new instruments had been purchased by the time that the band won its first prize at Stalybridge in 1914.
 The band has gone from strength to strength and the current bandroom was opened in June 2007.
-The band was sponsored in the 1990s by Edgar Dickinson, one of the two brothers that started the Longley Farm dairy company in the village in 1948.
+The band was sponsored in the 1990s by Edgar Dickinson, one of the two brothers who started the Longley Farm dairy company in the village in 1948.

 Football

 The earliest records show that Hade Edge had a team in the Holmfirth and District Association Football League in the 1909/10 season.
-Currently Hade Edge AFC play at their ground off Dunford Road.
-They have senior teams in the Huddersfield and District Saturday League - predominantly made up of Coal Miners from Penistone, along with junior teams and training.
+Currently, Hade Edge AFC plays at their ground off Dunford Road.
+They have senior teams in the Huddersfield and District Saturday League, which is predominantly made up of Coal Miners from Penistone, along with junior teams and training.